This is how our hiring process works.

 Our culture is so important to us that we put an incredible amount of effort into making sure everyone we hire is a perfect fit.
 We work hard to avoid bringing on the wrong people.

 “Wrong people” doesn’t mean “bad people.”
 It just means that it’s not a good fit — for us or the candidate.

 That’s why we have an extended and complex recruiting process.
 It’s designed to make sure we’re a great match — that you’re the person we need to do the job, and that you’re getting the role, the company, and the culture you want.

 It’s not actually that many more interviews, because instead of repeating the same interview with different people, each conversation has a specific purpose.
 It’s kind of like dating: At each stage, we’ll get to know each other better.
 We’ll either fall in love, or we’ll agree that maybe it’s best to see other people — and that’s good for everybody.

 - Your application: When you apply, we’ll review your resume, cover letter, and anything else you included with your submission.

-- Email questionnaire: If your initial application shows us it could be a potential fit, we’ll send you an email screen.
+- Email questionnaire: If your initial application shows us it could be a potential fit, we’ll send you some questions via email.
 We’ll also ask about salary at this stage to make sure we’re on the same page.

-- Phone screen: After the email screen, we’ll set up a quick phone call to mutually decide if we might be a good fit for each other.
+- Intro call: We’ll set up a quick phone call or video chat to mutually decide if we might be a good fit for each other.
 If so, we’ll move on to the in-person interviews.
 We can answer a lot of your questions about the role and the company at this stage, too.

 - Interviews: We’ll have up to three in-person interviews that will focus on your skills, the job responsibilities, and culture fit.